VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 using Stride.Core.Mathematics;
 using Stride.Engine;
 using Stride.Games;
-using Stride.Physics;
+using Stride.Physics; // This was added

 float movementSpeed = 1f;
+float force = 3f; // This was added
 Entity? cube1 = null;
 Entity? cube2 = null; // This was added
-float force = 3f; // This was added

-using var game = new Game();
+// Create an instance of the game using var game = new Game();

-game.Run(start: Start, update: Update);
+// Start the game loop and provide the Start and Update methods as callbacks game.Run(start: Start, update: Update); // This was updated

-void Start(Scene rootScene)
+// Define the Start method to set up the scene void Start(Scene rootScene)
 {
-    game.AddGraphicsCompositor();
-    game.Add3DCamera().Add3DCameraController();
-    game.AddDirectionalLight();
-    game.Add3DGround();
-    game.AddProfiler();
-    game.AddSkybox();
+    // Add the default graphics compositor to handle rendering game.AddGraphicsCompositor();

+    // Add a 3D camera and a controller for basic camera movement game.Add3DCamera().Add3DCameraController();

+    // Add a directional light to illuminate the scene game.AddDirectionalLight();

+    // Add a 3D ground plane to catch the capsule game.Add3DGround();

+    // Add a performance profiler to monitor FPS and other metrics game.AddProfiler();

+    // Add a skybox to enhance the scene's visuals game.AddSkybox();

-    game.AddGroundGizmo(position: new Vector3(-5, 0.1f, -5), showAxisName: true);
+    // Add a ground gizmo to visualize axis directions game.AddGroundGizmo(position: new Vector3(-5, 0.1f, -5), showAxisName: true);

-    var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule);
+    // Create a 3D primitive capsule and store it in an entity var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule);

-    entity.Transform.Position = new Vector3(0, 8, 0);
+    // Reposition the capsule 8 units above the origin in the scene entity.Transform.Position = new Vector3(0, 8, 0);

-    entity.Scene = rootScene;
+    // Add the entity to the root scene so it becomes part of the scene graph entity.Scene = rootScene;

-    cube1 = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
+    // Create a cube without a collider and add it to the scene (non-physical movement) cube1 = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
     {
         Material = game.CreateMaterial(Color.Gold),
-        IncludeCollider = false
+        IncludeCollider = false // No collider for simple movement });
-    });
     cube1.Scene = rootScene;

     // This was added
-    // Collider is included be default in this extension cube2 = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
+    // Create a second cube with a collider for physics-based interaction cube2 = game.Create3DPrimitive(PrimitiveModelType.Cube, new()
     {
         Material = game.CreateMaterial(Color.Orange)
     });
-    cube2.Transform.Position = new Vector3(-3, 5, 0);
+    cube2.Transform.Position = new Vector3(-3, 5, 0);  // Reposition the cube above the groun
     cube2.Scene = rootScene;
 }

-void Update(Scene scene, GameTime time)
+// Define the Update method, called every frame to update the game state void Update(Scene scene, GameTime time)
 {
-    // Calculates the time elapsed since the last frame in seconds.
+    // Calculate the time elapsed since the last frame for consistent movement var deltaTime = (float)time.Elapsed.TotalSeconds;
-    // This is crucial for frame-independent movement, ensuring consistent
-    // behaviour regardless of frame rate.
-    var deltaTime = (float)time.Elapsed.TotalSeconds;

     if (cube1 != null)
     {
-        //Moves cube1 along the negative X-axis.
-The movement is scaled by movementSpeed
-        //and deltaTime to ensure smooth and consistent motion. cube1.Transform.Position -= new Vector3(movementSpeed * deltaTime, 0, 0);
+        // Move the first cube along the negative X-axis (non-physical movement) cube1.Transform.Position -= new Vector3(movementSpeed * deltaTime, 0, 0);
     }

     // This was added
+    // Handle physics-based movement for cube2
     if (cube2 != null)
     {
-        // Retrieve the RigidbodyComponent from cube2, which handles physics-based interactions. var rigidBody = cube2.Get<RigidbodyComponent>();
+        // Retrieve the RigidbodyComponent, which handles physics interactions var rigidBody = cube2.Get<RigidbodyComponent>();

         // Check if cube2 is stationary by verifying if its linear velocity is effectively zero.